RedHatNordicsSA/linux4win/content/assign3.md

-# Management of several servers using Cockpit
+# Management of several servers using the web console

-Yes it is possible to manage several servers with one cockpit instance.
+Yes it is possible to manage several servers with one web console instance.
 Lets start to set this up

 ## Create a ssh key to use for authentication